JackalLabs/canine-docs/docs/intro.md

 sidebar_position: 1
 ---

-# Getting Started
+# Welcome to Jackal Wiki

-You’ve arrived at the Jackal Wiki!
-Thank you for taking the first steps towards a more secure, simple, and self-custodial digital experience.
+Welcome, explorer, to the Jackal Wiki, where you'll embark on a journey to discover a more secure, simple, and self-custodial digital world.

-The Jackal Protocol is [open source](https://github.com/JackalLabs/canine-chain) and community-driven to facilitate a transparent and trustless system.
-This wiki is a one-stop shop with information on the protocol, usage, infrastructure, and opportunities.
+The Jackal Protocol, an [open-source](https://github.com/JackalLabs/canine-chain) and community-driven innovation, fosters a transparent and trustless ecosystem.
+You've found the ultimate hub for all things Jackal: protocol insights, usage tips, infrastructure knowledge, and unique opportunities.

-The Jackal Wiki is maintained by [Jackal Labs](/docs/official-links/jackal-labs) and the [Jackal Foundation](/docs/contributors/foundation.md) teams.
-We work tirelessly to maintain our documentation, but if you happen to stumble upon something out-of-date, please reach out to our teams so we can keep our documentation accurate in perpetuity.
+Our enthusiastic teams at [Jackal Labs](/docs/official-links/jackal-labs) and the [Jackal Foundation](/docs/contributors/foundation.md) diligently maintain the Jackal Wiki.
+If you happen to spot outdated information, don't hesitate to reach out—your input helps us ensure accuracy for the entire community.
+Let's shape the future of digital experiences together!